 We don’t want to dispute the usefulness of WordPress plugins, but while they are WP’s strong side, at the same time they are its weakness.
 One plugin too many and your website will see a massive decrease in loading speed and ultimately decline in visits.
 The reason this might happen is that users bounce off of websites that take more than 3 seconds to load.
 In case you already have a high number of plugins installed in your theme, it is best you implement the code by hand.

 Google analytics is an essential tool for every webmaster, and if you haven’t already got it on your website, make sure you implement it as soon as possible.
-In case your website already has too many plugins and you don’t feel comfortable meddling with the website’s code on your own, it is best to turn to a professional web designer in Sydney for help.
+In case your website already has too many plugins and you don’t feel comfortable meddling with the website’s code on your own, it is best to turn to a professional such as Only SEO Gold Coast.